Two graph lines intersected last week, sending the financial world into a spin and unleashing much chatter about a looming recession.

-Mr Oliver felt the behaviour of stock markets here and overseas were “probably a bit of an overreaction”, and more the result of a confluence of bad economic news from other quarters.
+Dr Oliver felt the behaviour of stock markets here and overseas was “probably a bit of an overreaction”, and more the result of a confluence of bad economic news from other quarters.

 The real test would be if bond yields continued to decline, he said.

 Laurie Conheady, a bond market expert at JB Were, agreed, saying the market needed longer to observe further movements before the market could reckon with a recession.

 “The [bond] yield curve turning inverse over a few days does not really signal anything.
 We would want to see it stay inverse for a month or two before people would start making conclusions.”